rkolbi/RRF-machine-config-files/Prusa MK3s/latest-file-dump.md

       M291 P"Ensure M501 exists in 0:/sys/config, or manually edit the G31 Z setting, to make this change permanent."
 R"Note on making change permanent."
 S3 else
       echo "Baby stepping is not currently active, nothing to do."

 else
-   M291 P"This would be detrimental to ongoing print, aborting."
+   M291 P"This would be detrimental to ongoing print, please run this when print is finshed and bed is clear for homing sequence."
 S3

 ```
 #### /sys